ibm-cloud-docs/resiliency/services/postgresql.md

 {: #postgresql-customer-disaster-planning}

 To recover from a disaster one of the following mechanisms will be used:
-- Create a new instance from a backup.
+- Create a new cluster from a backup.
-- Create a new instance from a point-in-time of a working database.
+- Create a new cluster from a point-in-time of a working database.
 - Promote a read-only replica to a read/write database.

-The recovery instance should align with the workload [disaster recovery approaches within IBM Cloud](https://test.cloud.ibm.com/docs/resiliency?topic=resiliency-dr-approaches)
+The recovery cluster should align with the workload [disaster recovery approaches within IBM Cloud](https://test.cloud.ibm.com/docs/resiliency?topic=resiliency-dr-approaches)

 **Zero Footprint** - Restore from backups is available as described in [Managing Cloud Databases backups](/docs/cloud-databases?topic=cloud-databases-dashboard-backups).
-The restore is to a new database instance with a new connection strings used by clients.
+The restore is to a new database cluster with a new connection strings used by clients.
 - RTO will be partially dependent on the size of the database.
 Large databases may take hours or days to restore.
 - RPO will be dependent on the frequency of backups - 24 hours is the default.
 Consider a script using [IBM Cloud® Code Engine - Working with the Periodic timer (cron) event producer](/docs/codeengine?topic=codeengine-subscribe-cron) to produce on demand backups to improve RPO.

-**Basic Standby** - It is not possible to restore to an existing instance.
+**Basic Standby** - It is not possible to restore to an existing cluster.

 **Minimal Operation** or **Active/Active** - Create a [read-only replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) for cross-regional failover.
 [Promote the read-only replica](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas&interface=ui#promoting-read-only-replica) to recover from a disaster.
 - RTO - few minutes